thecoder08/lenux/README.md

 ```
 in the repository directory.
 The test script requires the commands `rsync` and `qemu-system-x86_64`.
 ## Known Issues
-* Grub may specify the wrong hard drive when runnnig on a real machine.
+* Grub may specify the wrong hard drive when running on a real machine.
-* Shell crashes if the line is empty.

 *With some exceptions. see `doc gnu` for details.